-1. An appeal against a particular decision may only be based on the grounds that there:

-(a) are circumstances affecting the candidate's performance of which the examiners were not aware at the examination, or other formal assessment, and which the candidate, for good reasons, could not divulge at the time (including the existence of exceptional circumstances which could not have been known to the candidate prior to the submission to the examination or assessment);
+- 1. An appeal against a particular decision may only be based on the grounds that there: - (a) are circumstances affecting the candidate's performance of which the examiners were not aware at the vivavoca examination and which the candidate, for good reasons, could not divulge at the time (including the existence of exceptional circumstances which could not have been known to the candidate prior to the submission of the thesis); - (b) is evidence of a procedural irregularity in the conduct of the examination

-(b) is evidence of a procedural irregularity in the conduct of the examination (including administrative error) of such a nature as to cause doubt as to whether the result might have been different had there not been such irregularity;
+(including administrative error) of such a nature as to cause doubt as to whether the result might have been different had there not been such irregularity;

-(c) is evidence of unfair or improper assessment on the part of one or more of the examiners.

-2. Candidates may not challenge the academic judgement of the examiners and appeals made on this basis will be rejected.

-3. Inadequacy of supervision or any other administrative procedure at any stage before the submission of the materials for an examination or assessment should, in the absence of exceptional circumstances, have been dealt with under the Complaints and Grievance Procedure.
+- (c) is evidence of unfair or improper assessment on the part of one or more of the examiners. - 2.
+Candidates may not challenge the academic judgement of the examiners and appeals made on this basis will be rejected. - 3.
+Inadequacy of supervision or any other administrative procedure at any stage before the submission of the thesis should, in the absence of exceptional circumstances, have been dealt with under the Complaints and Grievance Procedure.